OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-bridging-partial.md

 </ol>
 <p></p>

-<p>Keep in mind that the approval transaction needs to be executed once per token and wallet.
-This means that if you bridge the same token from the same wallet again, you won't have to pay for that transaction.
+<p>Keep in mind that the approval transaction needs to be executed at least once per token and wallet.
+This means that if you bridge the same token from the same wallet again, you probably won't have to pay for that transaction.
 However, if you bridge the same token from a different wallet, you will have to pay for that transaction again.</p>

 <p></p>